Coral Sea

-The Coral Sea (Mer de Corail) is a marginal sea of the South Pacific off the northeast coast of Australia, and classified as an interim Australian bioregion.
+The Coral Sea is a marginal sea of the South Pacific off the northeast coast of Australia, and classified as an interim Australian bioregion.
 The Coral Sea extends 2000 km down the Australian north-east coast to latitude 30° south.
-Most of it is protected by the French Natural Park of the Coral Sea (Parc Naturel de la Mer de Corail) and the Australian Coral Sea Marine Park.
+Most of it is protected by the French Natural Park of the Coral Sea (Parc naturel de la mer de Corail) and the Australian Coral Sea Marine Park.
 The sea was the location for the Battle of the Coral Sea, a major confrontation during World War II between the navies of the Empire of Japan, and the United States and Australia.

 The sea contains numerous islands and reefs (hence the name), as well as the world's largest reef system, the Great Barrier Reef (GBR), which was declared a World Heritage Site by UNESCO in 1981.
 All previous oil exploration projects were terminated at the GBR in 1975, and fishing is restricted in many areas.
 The reefs and islands of the Coral Sea are particularly rich in birds and aquatic life and are a popular tourist destination, both domestically and internationally.